 The Supreme Court has imposed some due process limits on both the size of punitive damages awards and the process by which those awards are determined and reviewed.
 In performing the substantive due process review of the size of punitive awards, a court must consider three factors: “the degree of reprehensibility of” the defendant’s conduct; “the disparity between the harm or potential harm suffered by” the plaintiff and the punitive award; and the difference between the punitive award “and the civil penalties authorized or imposed in comparable cases.”
 BMW of North America, Inc. v.
 Gore, 517 U.S. 559, 575 (1996).
 The Supreme Court’s due process precedents have a dual relevance in Section 1983 cases.
-First, those precedents presumably govern a court’s review of punitive damages awards in Section 1983 cases; there is no reason to think that a different constitutional standard applies to Section 1983 cases (though the Gore factors may well apply differently in such cases than they do in cases under state tort law).
+First, those precedents govern a court’s review of punitive damages awards in Section 1983 cases.
+Washington v.
+Gilmore, 124 F.4th 178, 186-88 (3d Cir.
+2024) (upholding the constitutionality of a punitive damage award because the sexual assault on a prisoner was reprehensible and a 10:1 ratio was appropriate for a second assault).
 Second, the concerns elaborated by the Court in the due process cases may also provide some guidance concerning the Court’s likely views on the substantive standards that should guide juries in Section 1983 cases.
 Though the Court has not held that juries hearing state-law tort claims must be instructed to consider the Gore factors, it is possible that the Court might in the future approve the use of analogous considerations in instructing juries in Section 1983 cases.

 The Court’s due process decisions, of course, concern the outer limits placed on punitive awards by the Constitution.
 It is also possible that the Court may in future cases develop subconstitutional principles of federal law that further constrain punitive awards in Section 1983 cases.
 An example of the application of such principles in a different area of substantive federal law is provided by Exxon Shipping Co. v.
 Baker, 128 S. Ct.
 2605 (2008).
 In Exxon, the plaintiffs sought compensatory and punitive damages from Exxon Mobil Corp. and its subsidiary arising from the Exxon Valdez oil spill.
 The jury awarded $ 5 billion in punitive damages against Exxon.
 See id. at 2614.
-The court of appeals remitted the punitive award to $ 2.5 billion.
-See id.
-A divided Supreme Court ordered a further reduction of the punitive award to $ 507.5 million on the ground that under the circumstances the appropriate ratio of punitives to compensatories was 1:1.
+A divided Supreme Court ordered reduction of the punitive award to $ 507.5 million on the ground that under the circumstances the appropriate ratio of punitives to compensatories was 1:1.
 See id. at 2634.
-The Exxon Court applied this ratio as a matter of federal “maritime common law,” see id. at 2626, but the Court’s concern with the predictability and consistency of punitive awards, see id. at 2627, may apply to Section 1983 cases as well.
+In Washington v.
+Gilmore, 124 F.4th 178, 185-86 (3d Cir.
+2024), the court of appeals held that Exxon, which involved a maritime tort, does not govern.
+It left for future courts to decide if there are “nonconstitutional limits on punitive damages under § 1983,” which might come from “settled common-law rules that the statute incorporated.”
+Id. at 186.